 These two STEM projects, completed during the early part of the school year, show how I incorporate technology and engineering into classroom learning.
 My hope is that through exposure to technology and diverse STEM career options, students may begin to think of themselves as problem solvers with unlimited possibilities for the future.

 Angelique Barnett is a guest blogger for GPB Education and the STEM coordinator at Amana Academy, a K-8 Title I Expeditionary Learning School in north Fulton County.
-A former industrial engineer, Angelique made a career change after she had her twin daughters and got her Master’s degree in mathematics education.
-She has... more
+A former industrial engineer, Angelique made a career change after she had her... more